csm-aut/csm/README.md

 Click the Download ZIP button on the right to download csm-master.zip.

-# For New Installation
+# For a New Installation

 Consult the Installation Guide to install CSM Server.

-# For Upgrade to Latest Code
+# For Upgrading to Latest Code

 This section assumes you have already installed CSM Server and wanted to get the latest code.
 CSM Server should have  been installed on /usr/local/csm.
 Copy csm-master.zip to /usr/local and unzip its contents.